Monthly Calendar Generator

 Best0

-This game is optional and separate from the calculator result above.
+This game is optional and separate from the monthly calendar result above.

-Best score is saved on this device, so you can keep replaying and measuring how quickly you read month layouts.
+Best score is saved on this device, so you can keep replaying and measuring how quickly you read month grids.

-Takeaway: once you know the weekday of the 1st, every later date is just an offset from that starting point modulo 7.
+Takeaway: once you know the weekday of the 1st, every later date is just a seven-day offset from that starting point.

 Embed this calculator